Information Box Group

 James Michael Waddington

-Professor, Canada Research Chair (Tier 1) in Ecohydrology
+Canada Research Chair (Tier 1) in Ecohydrology

 Dr. James Michael Waddington’s research in ecohydrology studies the ecological and hydrological processes that underlie the structure and function of wetlands and watershed ecosystems and the distribution, movement, and quality of water.